Table of Contents

-That said, good communication doesn’t usually just happen – especially if there are multiple attitudes, work styles, and personalities at play.
+That said, good communication doesn’t usually just happen – especially if multiple attitudes, work styles, and personalities are at play.

-It takes the right tools, an improvement-focused environment, and a decent understanding of what effective team communication actually looks like.
+It takes the right tools, an improvement-focused environment, and a decent understanding of effective team communication.

 When communication and purpose are clear, increased productivity naturally follows.
 Keeping everyone on the same page: